 - (1) Purchase obligations refer to an agreement to purchase goods or services that is enforceable and legally binding on the Company that specifies all significant terms.
-The figures presented relate to contract trial commitments towards contract manufacturing and contract research organizations. - to contractual commitments towards contract manufacturing and contract research organizations.
+The figures presented relate to contract the contract manufacturing and contract research organizations. - to contractual commitments towards contract manufacturing and contract research organizations.